mcdimant/kiva_analysis/README.md

 ### Loan Data
 Kiva makes available [data snapshots](https://www.kiva.org/build/data-snapshots), archived nightly, featuring historical data on loans in CSV format.
 This project used data current as of 14 FEB 2021.
 The loans.csv files takes up 3.45 gigabytes on my local hard disk, and has 1,979,345 rows of data (representing nearly 2 million unique loans).

 Below is a screenshot of a row of raw data.
-Each record contains 34 fields, that give a rich description of the loan (amount, timing, sector), borrower metadata (location, gender, language), and a text field with the borrower's own description of their aims.
+Each record contains 34 fields, that give a rich description of the loan (amount, timing, sector), borrower metadata (location, gender, language), and a text field with the borrower's own description of their aims:

 ![](images/kiva_raw_data.png)